 David Foster Wallace, “Because here’s something else that’s weird but true: in the day-to day trenches of adult life, there is actually no such thing as atheism.
 There is no such thing as not worshiping.
 Everybody worships.
 The only choice we get is what to worship.
 And the compelling reason for maybe choosing some sort of god or spiritual-type thing to worship—be it JC or Allah, be it YHWH or the Wiccan Mother Goddess, or the Four Noble Truths, or some inviolable set of ethical principles—is that pretty much anything else you worship will eat you alive.”

 I see evidence of the truth of that statement daily when I work in the ER.
-I have seen thousands of people who chose to worship sex, drugs, or alcohol, and I have seen the destruction it has wreaked in their lives.
-We all know of persons who worshiped popularity, and were destroyed when it vanished.
-Some have worshiped themselves, through vanity, and many have slipped into despair as their power or looks faded.
+I have seen thousands of people who chose to worship sex, drugs, or alcohol, and I have seen the havoc and destruction it has wreaked in their lives.
+We all know of persons who worshiped popularity, and were crushed when it vanished.
+Some have worshiped themselves, through vanity, and many have slipped into despair as their power, looks, or influence faded.

 One of the things that offends many atheists is the idea of a personal God.
 They are often critical of the idea that God could be described as a “jealous God”.
 Richard Dawkins wrote, in the God Delusion,